 We have observed a significant outflow of water that's flowing into our works area and stopping us from removing cables from this section of the towpath.

 Our teams have been conducting surveys over the past few weeks, which have led them to believe that the source of the leak is located outside The Collective along Atlas Road.
-To be able to reinstate the towpath as soon as possible, we’re working with Thames Water and The Collective to investigate this issue, with further surveys scheduled to take place in November 2024.
+To be able to reinstate the towpath as soon as possible, we’re working with Thames Water and The Collective to investigate this ongoing issue.

 Once we can stop the outflow of water in this area, we will be able to resume our works and re-open this section of the towpath.